UsabilityEngineering/Sound-Space/design/README.md

 The upload tab is where the user can access their own uploaded content.
 On the very top is a slider which allows the user to toggle between videos and songs.
 Below this is an engagement tracker that allows the creator to track engagement with their content in real time.
 Particularly on the songs tab, the creator is able to see all the videos posted to their songs.

-This tab of the profile page was designed to give artists feedback and analytics on the content they post to soundspace so they can market and grow their profile.
+This tab of the profile page was designed to give artists like personas Lil Potato and Ivory Williams feedback and analytics on the content they post to soundspace so they can market and grow their profile.
 We thought having this positioned right above the users uploaded content and within near access to other content in their profile would allow efficient usability for content creators.
 In addition, the ability toggle between uploaded songs and videos on the top of the page allows creators to further organize and understand engagement towards their content on the app.

 ## Upload